Hoog-V/Hoog-V/README.md

 - 👋 Hi, I’m @Hoog-V
-- 👀 I’m interested in FPGA's, mcu's and simple desktop applications
+- 👀 I’m interested in a lot of things (mainly mcu's, frameworks, integration-stuff, some ML stuff here and there).
-- 🌱 I’m currently learning how to do digital signal processing
+- 🌱 I’m currently learning how to do radar processing
 - 📫 How to reach me: send an email to hogeweyv@gmail.com

 <!---